MCPHub LabRegistryGlitterKill/sdl-mcp

 • Structured knowledge persists across sessions, linked directly to symbols and files

-• Automatically surfaced inside graph slices when touching related symbols
+• When enabled, automatically surfaced inside graph slices when touching related symbols

 • Stale memories flagged when linked symbols change during re-indexing